haeoro/Autoclicker/README.md

 ![image](https://github.com/user-attachments/assets/c2ff3870-0248-4627-8abf-7957953c40eb)

 # Ingredients
-Autoclicker made with pydirectinput, tkinter, threading and the pywin32 module.
+Autoclicker made with pydirectinput, tkinter, threading and the pywin32 code libraries.

 # How to install
 1. Run the requirements.py file by double clicking